 If you’re a stepmom who has ever said, I’ve sacrificed so much for YOUR family, or you’re a stepmom who has ever felt taken advantage of, or like nobody appreciates everything that you do, then you need to – well you don’t need to do anything but – becoming aware of the unconditional YES will help you.
 A lot.

 The unconditional yes is authentic.
 Aligned.
-Unconditional.
+Unconditional. - Emotional maturity

 Emotional maturity is one of the most underrated relationship skills.
 Emotional maturity means that you are able to understand that your emotions are messengers.
 But here’s the distinction: people with emotional maturity respect and validate and accept their emotions, but know that their emotions are not THEM.

 In other words, when you have developed emotional maturity, you don’t become a casualty of the way you feel.
 Your feelings don’t send you into a tailspin.
 Your feelings are not good or bad, they just are.
-Emotional maturity means being able to hold space for your experience and your partner’s experience, without making one of those experiences more or less important than the other.
+Emotional maturity means being able to hold space for your experience and your partner’s experience, without making one of those experiences more or less important than the other. - Empathy

 And last but certainly not least, Empathy.
 Now empathy is a really beautiful, connecting, wholesome ass skill to develop.
 Empathy is not feeling sorry for someone.
 Empathy is not pity.
 Rather, empathy is the capacity to imagine yourself in someone else’s shoes.
 It’s the ability to imagine what another person’s life experience is like, no matter how different that experience might be from your own.